 Scale it down again, and you start seeing these shapes in many living organic structures.

 These repeat patterns (imploded or exploded) share a unifying patterned symmetry.
 A subject that has been discussed by many great physicists in the past.
-You can see these wonderful geometric shapes in our DNA, isotopes of hydrogen, helium and lithium, plant cells, snail and seashells, the formation of the inner ear (Cochlea), eyes, weather patterns, music and mathematical equations.
+You can see these wonderful geometric shapes in our DNA, isotopes of hydrogen, helium and lithium, plant cells, snails and seashells, the formation of the inner ear (Cochlea), eyes, weather patterns, music and mathematical equations.

 So, let us break this down based on observation and what we know from our current understanding: